MehdiRaash/Awesome-developer-friends/README.md

 # Awesome-developer-friends
-They are people we can learn from
+They are people which people can learn from

 ## Contents